A complete guide to getting over a breakup and coming out stronger and happier than you were before

 Use a Breakup as an Opportunity for Growth

 A breakup is a great opportunity to reevaluate our life and the direction it was going in.
 Are you happy and content?
 Have you found your passion?
+If not, see how to find your passion.
 Are you fulfilled?
 Are there things about your life that you would like to change?
 See our free goal planner to help you set and reach goals.
 List all the things you would like to change in your life.
 Rank each thing from easiest to most difficult and create a strategy for achieving each one.
 Work your way through your list and achieve each of your goals.
 With each success, you will feel more empowered to tackle the next goal and your self-esteem will improve.
 Focus on who you are going to become and what you need to do to get there.

 Get Over Your Breakup and Come Out Stronger Journal

 In the book “Mars and Venus Starting Over” by John Gray, Ph.D., the author describes three steps for healing the heart after a breakup:

 - Step One: Getting help.
 Sharing your feelings and spending time with people who know what you are going through is essential to the healing process.
 Men can speed up their healing process by hearing from others who are in pain, while women particularly benefit from being heard.
 You can also take a workshop, join a support group, or seek help from a counselor.